erikyuzwa/model/README.md

 Because "Entity" was taken.

 This is a simple JavaScript Object wrapper.
+Turns a given list into object attributes, and can handle some basic callback execution upon attributes being changed.

+Just have fun with it!

 ## installation